laher/yt/README.md

 In the meantime, use `-maxBufferSize=1000000` to manage large files.
 The default should work fine with smmallish files.

+## Background

+I originally wrote this tool in order to _query_ multi-document YAML files (kubernetes/kubectl configuration files).

+Some time later I found myself working with bigger, more repetitive yaml files (Concourse CI pipelines), and wanting to 'template' repetitive parts of the document.

+Multi-document note: YAML's multi-document syntax is a really useful feature, but unfortunately some YAML tools do not inherently support multi-document files. ([go-yaml](https://github.com/go-yaml/yaml) itself just picks the first document and ignores the rest.
+I have also had other problems with tools I've tried, particularly with nested json inside yaml (I know, I know).

 ## Acknowledgements

-All of the hard stuff was done in go-yaml and in go itself.
+All of the hard stuff was done in [go-yaml](https://github.com/go-yaml/yaml) and in go itself.
 Thanks all.

 yt's name is deliberately similar to yq and jq.
-The y is for yaml and the t is for template.
+The y is for yaml and the t might be for 'template', maybe for 'tool', or most likely for 'tarantosaurus'.

-The name is also a vague nod to [kt](https://github.com/fgeller/kt), which was written by a man who gave me his chair.
+Thanks to [gomplate](https://github.com/hairyhenderson/gomplate) for a wonderful example of a cli tool harnessing go's text/template.
+I have borrowed some ideas from gomplate, especially the argument style for data sources / templates.
+I did contribute towards those templates, but there it is.